Canoeing the Edisto In South Carolina between Charleston and Columbia

 Please call ahead to reserve canoes to ensure that boats are available and that one of us is present at the outpost, not wandering around somewhere in the woods...

 All you provide is lunch and a sense of adventure.

 Cost: $35/person/day in 2-person canoes (+SC sales tax)

 Q. Which is best for the Edisto: Canoes or Kayaks?

 A. We offer canoes on the section where we are located, since they handle well in a 2-4 knot current on straight-aways and around curves, and they have plenty of room for picnic coolers.

-"The Edisto River Trail is 57 miles, from Highway 21 to Long Creek Landing.
-It is an easy to moderate trip on one of the state’s longest blackwater rivers, and certainly ranks among the prettiest anywhere.
+"The Edisto River Canoe Trail varies from an easy to a moderately challenging trip on one of the state’s longest blackwater rivers, and certainly ranks among the prettiest anywhere.
 For much of its gentle and flat passage, the Edisto ambles along under huge live oaks draped in Spanish moss, stoic baldcypress, and water tupelo towering from the dark water.
 The Edisto is passable by canoes, but trees have a tendency to fall directly in the river’s main current.
 While volunteers do a fine job of keeping the trail clear, you should still approach all logjams with caution.
 For most of your trip, a steady current helps keep things moving and there are many places to relax along the way.
 The river is abundant with red breast sunfish and other fauna including wild turkey, beaver, kingfisher, great blue heron and egrets." - S.C.
-State Trails Program, SCPRT --gps coordinates & landings--
+State Trails Program, SCPRT

 Q. Who is responsible for me if I rent canoes and capsize?